SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 1. Request the Certificate Authority (CA) for its root certificate to validate the authenticity of the CA that is issuing the certificate to the client.

-2. Sends the Certificate Signing Request (CSR) to the CA to request a certificate for the client device.
+2. Send the Certificate Signing Request (CSR) to the CA to request a certificate for the client device.

-3. Performs server certificate validation to ensure the authenticity of the server.
+3. Perform server certificate validation to ensure the authenticity of the server.

 Variations of SCEP

-Intune CA Partner is used with Microsoft Intune, a Mobile Device Management (MDM) and Mobile Application Management (MAM) provider.
+Intune CA Partner is used with Microsoft Intune, an MDM and Mobile Application Management (MAM) provider.
 Intune CA is used for issuing certificates to devices managed by Intune, such as Apple, Windows systems, and Android devices.
 Click here for detailed configuration steps.

 Certificate Re-Enrollment Process with SCEP